sjlisko/MSADS_Portfolio_Milestone/IST659_Data_Admin_Concepts&Database_Management/README.md

 Description:
 I have been asked to create a database for a non-profit I am involved with, They wanted to be able to look into some of the following areas:

-  1) How many students are they serving within a year?
+  •	  How many students are they serving within a year?

-  2) Do they participate in Super Saturday and the Spelling Bee?
+  •	  Do they participate in Super Saturday and the Spelling Bee?

-  3) What types of classes are they taking?
+  •	  What types of classes are they taking?

-  4) Are their parents involved with PAGE?
+  •	  Are their parents involved with PAGE?

 Required Tools:

-  1) SQL Server Management Studio
+  •	SQL Server Management Studio

-  2) SQL Server Integration Services
+  •	SQL Server Integration Services

-  3) Microsoft Access
+  •	Microsoft Access

-  4) Power BI
+  •	Power BI

 Table of Contents:

-README.md
+  •	README.md

-  Overview Document detailing repository contents
+    o	Overview Document detailing repository contents

-Data:
+  •	Data:

-  All data used in this project
+    o	All data used in this project

-Code:
+  •	Code:

-  Scripts used to build database and conduct analysis
+    o	Scripts used to build database and conduct analysis

-Power BI & Access:
+  •	Power BI & Access:

-  1) Power BI dashboard
+    o	Power BI dashboard

-  2) MS Access
+    o	MS Access

-Project report:
+  •	Project report:

-  Samantha_BrennenLisko_IST659
+    o	Samantha_BrennenLisko_IST659

-Project description:
+  •	Project description:

-  IST659+Project+Description
+    o	IST659+Project+Description